-The process begins when adrenal glands release excess adrenaline into our blood stream, surging the blood supply to larger muscle groups, such as arms and thighs, and curtailing supply to less important functions like digestion and metabolism.
-This prepares us to either fight or take a flight from the situation.
+The process begins when adrenal glands release excess adrenaline into our bloodstream, surging the blood supply to larger muscle groups, such as arms and thighs, and curtailing supply to less important functions like digestion and metabolism.
+This prepares us to either fight or takes a flight from the situation.

 There is a long list of phobias.
 Some of them are:

 - Acrophobia: Fear of heights